 Seek emergency medical help if you have any signs or symptoms of an ectopic pregnancy, including:

-- Severe abdominal or pelvic pain accompanied by vaginal bleeding
+- Severe abdominal or pelvic pain during pregnancy

 - Extreme lightheadedness or fainting